Fetal warfarin syndrome: CNS

 Defects of the central nervous system can lead to profound intellectual disabilities.
-Fetal warfarin syndrome can lead to microcephaly; an abnormally small head, hydrocephaly; increased ventricle size and CSF volume, and agenesis of the corpus callosum.
+Fetal warfarin syndrome can lead to microcephaly, hydrocephaly and agenesis of the corpus callosum.
 These defects contribute to the appearance of significant intellectual disability in 31% of fetal warfarin syndrome cases.
-Hypotonia, whole body muscle relaxation, can appear in newborns with severe nervous deficits.
+Hypotonia can appear in newborns with severe nervous deficits.
 Atrophy of the optic nerve can also cause blindness in fetal warfarin syndrome.

 Physiological

 Inhibition of coagulation and resultant internal bleeding can cause too few red blood cells to be present in the bloodstream and low blood pressure in newborns with fetal warfarin syndrome.
 Low hemoglobin levels can lead to partial oxygen starvation, a high level of lactic acid in the bloodstream, and acidosis.
 Prolonged oozing of fluid from the stump of the cut umbilical cord is common.

 Cause

 Fetal warfarin syndrome appears in greater than 6% of children whose mothers took warfarin during pregnancy.
 Warfarin has a low molecular weight so can pass from the maternal to fetal bloodstream through the tight filter-like junctions of the placental barrier.

 As the teratogenic effects of warfarin are well known, the medication is rarely prescribed to pregnant women.
 However, for some patients, the risks associated with discontinuing warfarin use may outweigh the risk of embryopathy.
 Patients with prosthetic heart valves carry a particularly high risk of thrombus formation due to the inorganic surface and turbulent blood flow generated by a mechanical prosthesis.
 The risk of blood clotting is further increased by generalized hypercoagulability as concentrations of clotting factors rise during pregnancy.
 This increased chance of blood clots leads to an increased risk of potentially fatal pulmonary or systemic emboli cutting off blood flow and oxygen to critical organs.
 Thus, some patients may continue taking warfarin throughout the pregnancy despite the risks to the developing child.